MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/install-the-biztalk-adapter-pack-2016.md

 ---
 description: "Learn more about: Install the BizTalk Adapter Pack 2016"
-title: "Install the BizTalk Adapter Pack 2016 | Microsoft Docs" ms.custom: ""
+title: "How to install the BizTalk Adapter Pack 2016 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
-ms.date: "06/08/2017"
 ms.prod: "biztalk-server"